New York Cerebral Palsy Attorneys

 Cerebral palsy is one of the most common forms of brain injuries caused by medical malpractice.
 Cerebral palsy is what is known as a static brain injury, meaning once the injury occurs, there is no further damage to vulnerable brain cells.
 Of course, the fact that no further damage occurs is little comfort to a family whose child will face a lifetime of physical challenges and enormous costs for therapy and care.

 The New York cerebral palsy lawyers at Simonson Goodman Platzer PC have recovered hundreds of millions of dollars on behalf of babies whose cerebral palsy was the result of a doctor or health care provider’s negligence.
-With offices in New York and New Jersey, we are ready to fight for your child’s future.
+We are ready to fight for your child’s future.

 When Is Cerebral Palsy Caused by Malpractice?